-Our skin expels water through sweat.
-If you’re particularly active and sweat a lot or spend long hours swimming, choose a water-resistant sunscreen.
+Your skin expels water through sweat.
+If you’re particularly active, sweat a lot or spend long hours swimming, choose a water-resistant sunscreen.
 Re-apply it every 40-80 minutes.

-Before applying sunscreen on your whole body, conduct a patch-test.
+Before applying sunscreen on your whole body or face, conduct a patch-test.
 Look out for any allergic reactions.
-If your skin feels itchy, red or patchy after applying the product, wash it off.
+If your skin feels itchy, red or patchy after applying the product, wash it off and discontinue use.
 Purchase a sunscreen based on your skin type.